hacrot3000/timesheet/README.md

 # timesheet
-This app using Codeigniter 4 framework, If you need any help on it, please see this: https://codeigniter4.github.io/userguide/
+This app uses  Codeigniter 4 framework, If you need any help on it, please see this: https://codeigniter4.github.io/userguide/

 Install dependcecy:
 ```